Applying for the Complementary Certificate in Translation

 Where and when will the entrance exam take place?

-The tuition fee is CHF 500 per semester of study for both Swiss and foreign students.
+The tuition fee is CHF 500 per semester, regardless of whether you are a Swiss or foreign student.

 Student Secretariat